Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/sqli/01-In-Band-SQLi.md

 - Implement proper **Input Validation & Sanitization**.
 - Apply **Least Privilege Principle** for database users.

-Would you like me to expand on any specific part?

 1## Step 8: Automated Tools (Optional)
 Consider using sqlmap for more efficient exploitation: